TUT-ASI/leon3-grlib-gpl-mirror/designs/leon3-xilinx-ml50x/README.txt

     make sim

 * It's possible to use the Ethernet core in SGMII mode.
-The jumpers on the board must be configured properly and the CFG_GRETH_SGMII_MODE constant in the grlib_config.vhd file must be set to 1.
+The jumpers on the board must be configured properly and the SGMII MODE must be selected in xconfig.
 Finally the PHY constraints in  the leon3mp.ucf file must be commented and uncommented accordingly.

   This simulation requires that the GRLIB_SIMULATOR variable is correctly set.
 Please refer to the documentation in doc/grlib.pdf for